Going green is a sustainable business model

 In a few short years, these changes have led to transitions such as China, who a few short years ago was commissioning a new coal-fired power station every week to ten days.
 Now it is the world’s largest supplier of renewable energy infrastructure.
 And that infrastructure delivers renewable electricity at comparable rates to fossil fuel powered systems by 2020.

 Engineering and materials science has led to vast improvements in fuel consumption and fuel types.
-Even QANTAS airlines new Dreamliner aircraft has just completed it’s historic first trans-Pacific commercial flight, fuelled by a mustard seed bio-fuel.
+Even QANTAS airlines new Dreamliner aircraft has just completed it’s historic first trans-Pacific commercial flight, fueled by a mustard seed bio-fuel.

 Hybrid and pure electric vehicles running costs are now cheaper to own and run than to fossil fuelled vehicles in many parts of the world.
 New manufacturing materials mean far fewer people are killed or maimed in those vehicles.
 And most of those accidents occurred due to human error.
 Driverless vehicles will see further huge drops in road tolls.